 Focus Targeting and Messaging by Relevancy

-There’s relevance, and then there’s relevance.
-If you’re browsing a recipe blog and a pop-up appears offering you an e-book of recipes, that’s relevant by topic.
+There are differing degrees of relevance.
+If you’re browsing a recipe blog and a pop-up appears offering you an eBook of recipes, that’s relevant by topic.
 But if you’re looking at the meat-free recipe selection and the pop-up offer is a collection of carnivorous cooking ideas, that’s not so clever.

 Never forget that different people seek the same thing for different reasons, and for optimum effectiveness your pitch needs to reflect their reasons.
 If the pop-up offers meat-free “low-fat diet recipes” to a visitor who wants dinner without animal cruelty, that’s closer but still not on target.
 The more you do to make your offers relevant at the individual reader level, the higher you can expect your conversion rate to climb.